annoguide/AutoExpert-3D-benchmark/README.md

-# Towards Auto-Annotation from Annotation Guidelines: A Benchmark through 3D LiDAR Detection
+# Auto-Annotation from Expert-Crafted Guidelines: A Benchmark through 3D LiDAR Detection

 ![Framework Overview](images/our_pipeline.png) <!-- Replace with your actual image path -->